Tom-England/raycast-rust/README.md

 ![Example](/img/example.png?raw=true "Example Screenshot")

-This project contains a Castle Wolfenstein inspired raycasting engine built in Rust with the Piston engine
+This project contains a Wolfenstein 3D inspired raycasting engine built in Rust with the Piston engine

 Cargo Run to start the project

 ## Todo
-* Multiple texture options for walls
 * Sprites
 * Directional Shadows